bioboxes/validator-binning/README.md

-## Short Read Assembler Validator
+## Binning Validator

-This repository containers the code to build the short read assembler validator package.
-The created package contains the [cucumber][] feature tests used to test the inputs and outputs of a biobox assembler.
+This repository contains the code to build the short read assembler validator package.
+The created package contains the [cucumber][] feature tests used to test the inputs and outputs of a binning tool.
 Documentation of how the validator is used can be found in the `doc` folder.
 This README.md describes how to develop and build the package.